NFAZ10/NF_EOS_KEYPAD/README.md

 This project is still a work in progress.
 Use files with caution and check over before ordering anything.

-I do all this work in my spare time and im open to requests and changes If any of this is usefull to me feel free to buy me a coffee! https://buymeacoffee.com/nfaz10
+I do all this work in my spare time and im open to requests and changes If any of this is useful to you feel free to buy me a coffee! https://buymeacoffee.com/nfaz10

 EOSKEYBOARD.zip is the Arduino File